ral-facilities/datagateway-api/README.md

   dependencies (pulled directly from Poetry) for any known vulnerabilities.
 This session gives the output in a full ASCII style report.
 - `unit_tests` - this uses [pytest](https://docs.pytest.org/en/stable/) to execute the
-  automated tests in `test/unit`, tests for the database and ICAT backends, and non-backend specific tests.
+  automated tests in `test/unit`, tests for Python ICAT, and non Python ICAT specific tests.
 More details about the tests themselves [here](#running-tests).
 - `integration_tests` - this uses [pytest](https://docs.pytest.org/en/stable/) to execute the
-  automated tests in `test/unit`, tests for the database and ICAT backends, and non-backend specific tests.
-Requires an ICAT backend.
+  automated tests in `test/unit`, tests for Python ICAT, and non Python ICAT specific tests.
+Requires ICAT.
 More details about the tests themselves [here](#running-tests).

 Each Nox session builds an environment using the repo's dependencies (defined using Poetry) using `install_with_constraints()`.
 This stores the dependencies in a